A man described by himself and others as mildly retarded is unable to pay back $20,000. He faces foreclosure.

 Citing federal privacy laws, a Bay Financial spokesman declined to comment on Szucs' situation.

 Hinkson-Grimes and Associates, a Tampa firm, acted as the broker.
-Frank Grimes said this week the company worked with Szucs for several weeks before closing the transaction, setting up the automatic deductions and making sure Szucs was clear about what he wanted to do.
+Frank Grimes said this week that the company worked with Szucs for several weeks before closing the transaction, setting up the automatic deductions and making sure Szucs was clear about what he wanted to do.

 "I actually sat down and talked with him," Grimes said.
 "While he does have some problems holding a normal conversation, he readily has the ability to understand what's being said and to respond to questions.